-367 Local Air Quality Management Progress Report, April 2008
+372 Local Air Quality Management Progress Report, April 2008.

-366 Revision of Sites of Nature Conservation Importance, June 2009 are undesirable in an Air Quality Management Area and Smoke Control Area and the technology does not yet exist to achieve acceptable emission levels.

-368 Calculated using national figures from the London Atmospheric Emissions Inventory 2006 GLA (released April 2009).

-36.3.37 The evidence on air quality shows that we need to ensure that development proposals consider the potential impact on air quality.
+per year (373).

+- 36.3.34 The largest source of NO2 is domestic gas burning while the largest source of PM10 is road traffic exhaust emissions. - The worst air quality is found along the 36.3.35 main vehicle routes, with poor air quality found in the areas between these routes.
+Typical annual average concentrations of nitrogen dioxide at many roadside locations are twice the government's air quality objective level of 40 micrograms per cubic meter.
+Daily exceedences of the 24 hour fine particle (PM10) objective continue to occur at some roadside locations. - 36.3.36 Biomass, derived from biological materials such as plants and timber, is a renewable source of fuel for producing heat and power that delivers significant reductions of CO2.
+However, the combustion process currently emits a large amount of pollutants (PM10/PM25/NO_x/SO2) which are undesirable in an Air Quality Management Area and Smoke Control Area and the technology does not yet exist to achieve acceptable emission levels. - 36.3.37 The evidence on air quality shows that we need to ensure that development proposals consider the potential impact on air quality.
 Any Air Quality Assessment must set out the potential impact of the development on local air quality.
 Given the ongoing exceedences of air pollutants throughout the Borough, opportunities need to be taken to improve air quality in accordance with the Council's Local Air Quality Management Plan.